asreview/asreview/docs/source/10minutes_asreview.rst

 giving the paper identifiers directly to the ASReview software.
 These identifiers are simply the order of the papers in your dataset, starting from zero.

-The software will first ask you to indicate papers you definitely want to **include** in your systematic review.
+The software will first ask you to indicate papers you want to **include** in your systematic review.

 .. code:: bash